 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and clad with interlocking concrete tiles.
-A 'head and shoulders' inspection of the roof space was carried out through a hatch in the landing ceiling.
-It is evident that the roof is timber framed with fibreboard sarkings and assumed underfelt beneath the tiles.
-Glasswool insulation has been laid between the joists.
+The roof is pitched and clad in concrete tiles with a tiled ridge.

+Access to the roof space is via a ceiling hatch at the first floor hallway.
+The roof comprises timber trusses with felt sarking.
+Insulation material has been laid between the ceiling joists.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater fittings comprise half round gutters and round downpipes in PVC.
+The gutters and downpipes are of a PVC half round and round design.
 Main walls Visually inspected with the aid of binoculars where appropriate.
-Foundations and concealed parts were not exposed or inspected.
-The main outer walls are of a solid 'No Fines' poured concrete construction.
-They have been recently insulated and roughcasted externally.
+Foundations and concealed parts were not exposed or inspected. •

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-WINDOWS: Windows are uPVC framed double glazed casements.
-EXTERNAL DOORS: There external doors are of uPVC and incorporating double glazed sections.
-OTHER JOINERY FINISHES: The fascias at the eaves are lined with uPVC while soffits are lined with painted boarding.
+The windows are of a uPVC casement design equipped with double glazed sealed units.
+There is a uPVC double glazed access door.
+Eaves and fascias are also formed in uPVC.